-To make yourself unique, you need to consider: what makes you unique, how do you pitch that to prospectives, how do you sell that on your marketing site, and how do you position yourself as an expert.
+To make yourself unique, you need to consider: what makes you special, how you pitch that to prospectives, how you sell that, and how you position yourself as an expert.

 Back before responsive web design was a thing, I remember selling responsive web design to prospects.
 It was like magic, and when coupled with the rest of our offer it was the icing on the cake.
 Now, responsive design isn't a nicety, but a necessity.
 The work may still be valuable, but if everyone else is also doing it, the magic is lost.

 Prospects become clients when they're confident in you, your ability to deliver results and your value proposition.
-A solid process will really help you instill that confidence.
+A solid process will really help you instil that confidence.

 Similarly, declining clients that you don't believe will allow you to deliver results or your value proposition to is equally important.

 Perhaps they want something you have no idea how to do (and it's sufficiently out of your wheelhouse for you to learn in a timely manner).
 Or perhaps their budget is too small.
 Maybe the product they're selling doesn't align with you ethically.